MantejSingh01/namaste-react/chapter-4/README.md

 - jsx is HTML like syntex. or XML like.
 - What is react fucntional component ? ==>> It is simple JS function === always starts with capital
 - fun() return reactElement is a functional component

+# controlled and uncontrolled component

+- if a component's state is controlled by parent then it is controlled component
+- if it controlling itself then it is a uncontrolled component.

+# Context API

+- to create a context we use createContext

+# Redux toolkit
+- install RTK library, react-reduc
+- Build our store
+- connect our store to app
+- will create cart slice
+- dispatch() an action
+- Read the data using selectot